10 Common Tax Mistakes Business Owners Make

 8. Incorrect Depreciation

-• Deducting the full cost when not allowed
+• Deducting the full cost when depreciation rules apply

 9. Improper Allocation of Business vs. Personal Expenses

-Only the business percentage is deductible.
-Overstating deductions can trigger adjustments and penalties.
+Only the business portion of these expenses may be deductible.
+Overstating deductions can result in adjustments or penalties.

 10. Paying Yourself Incorrectly